agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 convey the points better.
 1-0.

-Rule #5: The whole essay by an STM does not seem to have an observation hypothesis paradigm, and mine doesn't either.
+Rule #5: The whole essay by an STM does not seem to have an observation-hypothesis paradigm, and mine doesn't either.
 0-0

-I am not able to imagine what an observation hypothesis paradigm of explanation would look like for the above case or for that matter this whole essay.
+I am not able to imagine what an observation-hypothesis paradigm of explanation would look like for the above case or for that matter this whole essay.